mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-gpt-j-6b-ref-pytorch.md

 This guide will help you automatically run the reference implementation of the MLPerf inference benchmark v3.1 with GPT-J 6B model and PyTorch on any Linux-based system with Nvidia GPU (24GB min memory required).

-This benchmark is automated by the MLCommons CM language and you should be able to submit official MLPerf v3.1 inference results for singlestream scenario in open division and edge category.
+This benchmark is automated by the [MLCommons CM language](https://doi.org/10.5281/zenodo.8105339) and you should be able to submit official MLPerf v3.1 inference results for singlestream scenario in open division and edge category (**deadline to send us results for v3.1 submission: August 3, 2023**).

 It will require ~30GB of disk space and can take ~1 day to run on 1 system.